 PART FOUR BRICKS AND BRICKWORK: 1700-1800 : Characteristics of 18C bricks.
 Brickwork of the 18C.
 Brick colour.

 PART FIVE BRICKS AND BRICKWORK: 1800-1850 : Characteristics of early 19C bricks.
 The effects of the development of the mechanization of the brickmaking industry.
 Brickwork of the early 19C.

 Glossary, Index of Properties, General Index

-To order a copy, please contact Margaret Maddison, 189 Wingrove Road, Newcastle upon Tyne, NE4 9DA.
-Please make your payment cheque out to ‘North East Vernacular Architecture Group’.
+To order a copy, please send the form below with payment to Margaret Maddison, 189 Wingrove Road, Newcastle upon Tyne, NE4 9DA.
+Please make your cheque out to ‘North East Vernacular Architecture Group’.

 An order form is here: Brickwork Order Form